 Proper nutrition is crucial for elderly patients living with dementia.
 They may be overwhelmed by different food choices during mealtimes, or they may struggle to use their utensils.
 A recent research reveals that malnutrition is associated with faster functional loss in dementia patients.
 Functional decline coupled with unwanted weight loss may also make the elderlies more vulnerable to developing other serious health issues.

 Read our guide to find out how to maintain good nutrition for patients with dementia.
 We’ll walk you through some reasons for their poor appetite and how they can be encouraged to eat more healthy food.

 Symptoms in dementia that are related to loss of cognitive functions can include impaired memory, thinking, decision making, and reasoning.
 While cognitive functions may become slower or impaired over time, dementia affects this to the extent that daily life and routines are severely impaired.

 This deterioration can cause changes in food cravings, leading to diet preferences that may be a radical shift from old likes and dislikes.
 It can also affect appetite, disrupt regular eating patterns, and cause sudden weight loss or gain.

 Different factors can affect the appetite of patients with dementia, disrupting their regular eating patterns and leading to poor nutrition.
 Here are some of the most common causes and what you can do to minimise their effects.

 Some dementia medications or dosage changes can decrease appetite.
 Consult your loved one’s doctor to find out if their treatment may affect their eating.
 If they are taking any new medications, note any changes in appetite and inform their physician immediately.

 Encourage your loved one to engage in light exercises, such as walking in the park or washing dishes.
 Regular exercise will help them maintain a healthy appetite.

-Inability to Recognize Favourite Food
+Inability to Recognise Favourite Food